khardigree/weatherapp/README.md

 ## Usage

-Open the application in your web browser.
+Open the application in your web browser: https://khardigree.github.io/weatherapp/.

 Enter the name of a city in the search bar and click the "Search" button.

 View the current weather and 5-day forecast for the entered city.

 The searched cities will be stored in the search history.
 Click on a city in the history to view its weather again.

 To clear the search history, click the "Clear History" button.

 ## License